gewarren/Docs-1/aspnet/visual-studio/overview/2017/creating-web-projects-in-visual-studio.md

 - [Adding External Logins to your ASP.NET application in Visual Studio 2013](https://blogs.msdn.com/b/webdev/archive/2013/06/27/adding-external-logins-to-your-asp-net-application-in-visual-studio-2013.aspx)

 <a id="orgauth"></a>
-### Organizational Accounts
+### Work or School Accounts

-If you select **Organizational Accounts**, the sample application will be configured to use Windows Identity Foundation (WIF) for authentication based on user accounts in Azure Active Directory (Azure AD, which includes Office 365) or Windows Server Active Directory.
+If you select **Work or School Accounts**, the sample application is configured to use Windows Identity Foundation (WIF) for authentication based on user accounts in Azure Active Directory (Azure AD, which includes Office 365) or Windows Server Active Directory.
 For more information, see [Organizational account authentication options](#orgauthoptions) later in this topic.

 <a id="winauth"></a>
 ### Windows Authentication

-If you select **Windows Authentication**, the sample application will be configured to use the Windows Authentication IIS module for authentication.
+If you select **Windows Authentication**, the sample application is configured to use the Windows Authentication IIS module for authentication.
 The application will display the domain and user ID of the Active directory or local machine account that is logged into Windows but won't include user registration or log-in UI.
 This option is intended for Intranet web sites.

 Alternatively, you can create an Intranet site that uses AD authentication by choosing the [On-Premises option under Organizational Accounts](#orgauthonprem).
 The On-Premises option uses Windows Identity Foundation (WIF) instead of the Windows Authentication module.
 Some additional steps are required in order to set up the On-Premises option, but WIF enables features that aren't available with the Windows Authentication module.
 For example, with WIF you can configure application access in Active Directory and query directory data.

 <a id="orgauthoptions"></a>
-## Organizational account authentication options
+## Work or school account authentication options

 The **Configure Authentication** dialog gives you several options for Azure Active Directory (Azure AD, which includes Office 365) or Windows Server Active Directory (AD) account authentication: